BlockchainCommons/Gordian/Docs/Policy-map.md

 Lexicographic sorting of the xpub's is important because a `sortedmulti` (BIP67) compatible `descriptor` will derive the same multi-sig addresses irregardless of the order of xpub's, however the hash of the descriptor would obviously change defeating the purpose of the use of the hash as a deterministic identifier.

 This can be incredibly useful for client software during the process of importing an account.
-The client software can simply process the `descriptor`, hash it and then see if the Bitcoin Core backend already holds a matching account, if it does it can simply reuse that `wallet.dat` file without requiring a rescan or worse a reindex of the blockchain, if it does not exists it will create the account from scratch.
+The client software can simply process the `descriptor`, hash it and then see if the Bitcoin Core backend already holds a matching account, if it does it can simply reuse that `wallet.dat` file without requiring a rescan or worse a reindex of the blockchain, if it does not exist it will create the account from scratch.

 This works particularly well for users who utilize pruned nodes where wallet import/recovery can result in a very long and tedious process of "re-downloading the entire blockchain".
 In a multi-sig world it is likely a user will use multiple apps/wallets with one Bitcoin Core backend so as to reap the benefits of multi-sig by not relying on one application or operating system.

-Once the *Policy Map* is complete it can be added as the `descriptor` parameter in an *Account Map*.
+Once the *Policy Map* is complete it can be added as the `descriptor` parameter in an *Account Map* along with the other relevant metadata.

+The finalized *Policy Map* should look like this:

+`wsh(sortedmulti(2,[83hf9h94/48h/0h/0h/2h]xpub6CMZuJmP86KE8gaLyDNCQJWWzfGvWfDPhepzBG3keCLZPZ6XPXzsU82ms8BZwCUVR2UxrsDRa2YQ6nSmYbASTqadhRDp2qqd37UvFksA3wT,[9ihgte55/48h/0h/0h/2h]xpub6FJ6w4NAGLFuE6dN3kjbu3fzdfJgULEMpNVD1QacRvnBozrgy4tMMJtXweewEngBxrwR4Q6NwHqu15w2ALPsaUCyXDWUCKUV3WztzJYGZHw,[00yt3t6t/48h/0h/0h/2h]xpub6CcJQNxt2z7s1dPMCuR6CAtyoqc5xYkFPkyJbokjaiEjixcWZPx2huKc8BSBYqv3jya1SBeUfx6rRdLneGVgNCWsBghSiPNB7Vz3ZhWtCcD))`

+See [*Account Map*](./Account-map.md) for complete examples.